adamcrowe/dev-notes/CLI/ssh.md

 The command displays two files, one for the public key (for example id_rsa.pub) and one for the private key (for example, id_rsa).

 ## Step 2.
-Add the key to the ssh-agent
+Add your SSH private key to the ssh-agent and store your passphrase in the keychain
-If you don't want to type your password each time you use the key, you'll need to add it to the ssh-agent.

 * 1. To start the agent, run the following: